jdevalk/wp-api-privacy/README.md

 # WP API Privacy

-* This plugin is still in active development.
-Please don't install it on any production sites, but feel free to test it on development or less essential sites to help provide feedback.
-Thanks. *

 The default WordPress installation from wordpress.org automatically transmits extraneous information via various HTTP calls that occur the admin.
 Some of this data may be cause for concern from a privacy perspective.